DrUlrichAnders/2021-ws_do_ua/coursework.md

 # Coursework

-The name is Ulrich, and my coursework is going to be great.
+The name is Ulrich and Philipp, and my coursework is going to be great.

 ---